ionic-team/ionic-docs/docs/api/textarea.md

 A simpler textarea syntax was introduced in Ionic 7.0.
 This new syntax reduces the boilerplate required to setup an textarea, resolves accessibility issues, and improves the developer experience.

+Developers can perform this migration one textarea at a time.
 While developers can continue using the legacy syntax, we recommend migrating as soon as possible.

 ### Using the Modern Syntax